sebastianpech/term-repl/README.md

     augroup END

 term-repl.vim tries to guess the REPL by using the syntax name.
-In some cases e.g. python, the REPL differs from the syntax name.
-To change the REPL loaded `b:REPL` has to be set, interactively or in an autocommand:
+In some cases e.g. python the REPL differs from the syntax name.
+To change the used REPL command `b:REPL` has to be set interactively or in an autocommand:

-    autocmd FileType python let b:REPL ='ipython'
+    autocmd FileType python let b:REPL = 'ipython'